Brewood: Local magnates

 The only major landowning dynasty to survive in Brewood through all these transitions of the medieval and modern periods were the Giffard family, whose main local seat was, and still is, Chillington Hall, about three miles south-west of the village centre.
 Their connection with Chillington has been traced back to before 1175: around that date, the then lord of the manor, Peter Corbesun, transferred it to his wife's nephew, Peter Giffard.
 By the 17th century, the Giffards held the manor of Brewood itself and land in most other parts of the parish.
 Politically, the family's influence reached a peak with Sir John Giffard, who died in 1556.
 He was five times Sheriff of Staffordshire and was appointed Ranger of the Seven Hays of the Forest of Cank, i.e. Cannock Chase.
-For some years a member of the household of Henry VIII and he accompanied the king to the Field of the Cloth of Gold in 1520.
+For some years a member of the household of Henry VIII, he accompanied the king to the Field of the Cloth of Gold in 1520.
 After Sir Thomas, his son, died only four years later, Recusancy impeded the family's political ambitions, but less so their financial acumen.

 The Giffards were major donors to Brewood's large parish church of St Mary and St Chad, although they had little control over it because of the power of the deanery.
 The choir of the church contains a number of elaborate alabaster tombs, surmounted by effigies of important family members of the 15th – 17th centuries.
 One of these, Sir John Giffard, built a substantial mansion at Chillington, probably in the 1540s.
 Some improvements were made in the early 18th century, to the design of Francis Smith of Warwick, and around 1786 work began on the present Chillington Hall, designed by Sir John Soane – a large Neo-Classical structure, which incorporates Smith's earlier work.
 At the dissolution of the monasteries in the reign of Henry VIII, the Giffards purchased the buildings and lands of both Blackladies, a Benedictine convent just west of Brewood, and White Ladies Priory, an Augustinian convent, about three miles west of the village, in Shropshire.
 Both were adapted for residential use.
 On the land of White Ladies, a short distance north of the former priory buildings, they adapted a farmhouse into a hunting lodge, which they named Boscobel House.
 The name signifies "beautiful woods", and originally stood in woodland, although it is also reminiscent of the family's Norman ancestor.
 The Giffards also held lands in other parts of the parish, sometimes intertwined with those of other important local landowners.